 - can heat damage your cell phone

-- does cold affect cell phone
+- will cold tempatures effect cell phone